 Current management of relapsed/refractory multiple myeloma and the future integration of BCMA-targeting agents

-Watch a panel of internationally renowned multiple myeloma experts discuss the management of relapsed/refractory disease and the future for B-cell maturation antigen (BCMA)-targeted agents may be integrated into clinical practice.
+Watch a panel of internationally renowned experts discuss treatment options for patients with relapsed/refractory multiple myeloma, including how B-cell maturation antigen (BCMA)-targeted agents may be integrated into clinical practice.

 - Discuss how treatment for patients with relapsed/refractory multiple myeloma can be selected based on disease- and patient-related factors

 - Describe the rationale for B-cell maturation antigen (BCMA) as a treatment target and current agents in development

 - Recall the latest data for BCMA-targeting agents in relapsed/refractory multiple myeloma and consider how they may be incorporated into clinical practice

 BMCA-targeting agents in relapsed/refractory multiple myeloma: Distilling the data from the ASCO Annual Meeting 2020

 Stay up to date with the latest developments in therapies targeting B-cell maturation antigen (BCMA) for the treatment of relapsed/refractory multiple myeloma with this expert summary from ASCO20 Virtual.
 Part 1: Watch internationally renowned expert Prof. Kwee Yong review key data from ASCO20 Virtual Part 2: Choose from leading experts who discuss what the data findings mean for global and regional practice

 - Discuss the need for new treatment options for relapsed/refractory multiple myeloma and the rationale for targeting B-cell maturation antigen (BCMA)

 - Describe the latest efficacy data for BCMA-targeting agents and evaluate how they may be integrated into the current treatment pathway